Difference Between Paladin and Knight

 Paladin vs Knight

-Following that, they were often portrayed as courteous paladins fighting against villains around Europe in various plays.
-Subsequently, they garnered light again in the 19th-century through Italian Renaissance works.
+Following that, they were portrayed as courteous paladins fighting against villains around Europe in various plays.
+Subsequently, they garnered light again in the 19th century through Italian Renaissance works.

-On the other hand, Knights are the ones with the title of Knighthood, where their only job is to fight by the commands of the higher hands.
-Their origin was back from Greek during the classical era.
+On the other hand, Knights are the ones with the title of Knighthood, and their only job is to fight by the commands of the higher hands.
+Their origin was back in Greek during the classical era.

 In this epoch of modernity, they were acknowledged among the Christian churches and still impersonate a telling role in the city of Rome.